sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/inputs/nats.md

 NATS component, so that monitoring tools between NATS and Tyk Streams can stay in sync.
 ### Authentication

-There are several components within Tyk Streams which utilise NATS services.
+There are several components within Tyk Streams which utilize NATS services.
 You will find that each of these components support optional advanced authentication parameters for [NKeys](https://docs.nats.io/nats-server/configuration/securing_nats/auth_intro/nkey_auth) and [User Credentials](https://docs.nats.io/developing-with-nats/security/creds).